Custom action examples

 Plain URL

-When URL contains a plain URL (that can be either absolute or relative), the platform UI will call this URL appending the object
+When URL contains a plain URL (that can be either absolute or relative), the platform UI will call this URL.

 JavaScript statement pseudo-URL